The Washington Ballet: Post-Goh years

-The Septime Webre years (1999-2016)
+The Septime Webre years (1999–2016)

 In 1999, Septime Webre, a Cuban-American, joined The Washington Ballet as the artistic director.
 Works created for the Washington Ballet by Webre include Juanita y Alicia (2000), Carmen (2001), Journey Home (2002), Cinderella (2003), Oui/Non (2006), and State of Wonder (2006), as well as Carmina Burana, Fluctuating Hemlines, Where the Wild Things Are, and Peter Pan.
 The company has staged the works of such contemporary choreographers as George Balanchine, Twyla Tharp, Christopher Wheeldon, Mark Morris, Trey McIntyre, Edwaard Liang, and Nacho Duato, in addition to the more classical ballets, like Giselle, Coppélia, and La Sylphide.
 In October 2000, Webre led The Washington Ballet on an historic tour of Havana, making it the first American ballet company to perform in Cuba since 1960.
-In 2004, the Washington Ballet premiered Webre's The Nutcracker.
+In 2004, the Washington Ballet premiered Webre's The Nutcracker a special DC version that had never before been shown and that is being performed for the 20 time this year 2024.
 Webre created his takes on The Great Gatsby in 2010 and The Sun Also Rises in 2013.

 Webre also initiated DanceDC, the Washington Ballet's outreach and education program that combines creative movement with an integrated language arts curriculum for D.C. public school children.
 Classical pre-ballet technique is taught to interested DanceDC students through a unique scholarship program called EXCEL!
 Nine boys and nine girls from the DanceDC schools are selected annually to receive on-site professional ballet technique training for an hour once a week at The Washington School of Ballet.
 In 2005, the company began The Washington Ballet at the Town Hall Education, Arts and Recreation Campus (TWB@THEARC), a home to community programs by the company as well as a branch of the Washington School of Ballet east of the Anacostia River.

-Julie Kent (2016-)
+Julie Kent (2016-2023)

 In February 2016, Webre announced he'd be stepping down at the end of June.
-A month later, the company announced Julie Kent, recently retired after dancing with the American Ballet Theatre for 29 years, would take the company's reins starting July 1.
-Now under the artistic directorship of Julie Kent, her long-term focus and vision for The Washington Ballet is using its solid foundation to further develop and build the institution by broadening company repertoire, expanding community engagement efforts throughout the DC metropolitan area and leading TWB to a more prominent place both within and beyond the nation's capital.
-In addition to being an iconic ballerina, Kent has the distinction as the longest-serving dancer at American Ballet Theatre, having danced with the company for 29 years.
-Her extensive roles encompass the breadth of the ballet repertoire and as a muse to choreographers who created works on her.
-Her continued devotion to serving the art form, to promoting arts education and to using her experience to nurture, train and develop the next generation of dancers are the tenets by which she will further elevate TWB and its company, school and community engagement programs and initiatives.
+A month later, the company announced Julie Kent, recently retired after dancing with the American Ballet Theatre for 29 years, would take the company's reins starting July 1, 2016.
+In October 2022, it was announced that Kent would leave the company at the end of the 2022-23 season after accepting an artistic director position at Houston Ballet.

+Edwaard Liang (2023-present)

+In October 2023, the company announced Edwaard Liang as the incoming artistic director.
+He officially began directing the company in the spring of 2024.